 It is unknown if psilocybin and NRIs/NDRIs interact.
 As far as we know, psilocybin does not significantly affect the norepinephrinergic or dopaminergic neurotransmitter systems.
 However, to be safe, do not combine psilocybin with an SNRI.

 Serotonin Modulators and Stimulators (SMSs) and Serotonin Antagonists and Reuptake Inhibitors (SARIs) are two classes of antidepressant medications that are similar to SSRIs, but in addition to boosting serotonin levels in the brain, also activate (or deactivate) a number of additional serotonin receptors.

 As such, these medications have more complex effects on the serotonergic system.
 Medications include:

 - Trazodone (Desyrel)

 - Vortioxetine (Trintellix)

-Since these substances will affect the serotonin system in a potentially less predictable way than SSRIs, it is best to be cautious when combining with psilocybin.
-Begin with a lower than normal dose if you decide to combine them.
+Since these substances will affect the serotonin system in a potentially less predictable way than SSRIs.
+To be safe, we do not recommend combining these with psilocybin.

 Can you take shrooms on Lithium?